Custom headers - AWS Amplify Hosting

 Setting custom headers

-There are two ways to specify custom HTTP headers for an AWS Amplify app.
-You can specify headers in the AWS Management Console or you can specify headers by downloading and editing an app's customHttp.yml file and saving it in your project's root directory.
+There are two ways to specify custom HTTP headers for an Amplify app.
+You can specify headers in the Amplify console or you can specify headers by downloading and editing an app's customHttp.yml file and saving it in your project's root directory.

-To set custom headers for an app in the AWS Management Console
+To set custom headers for an app and save them in the console

 1. Sign in to the AWS Management Console and open the Amplify console.